Office 365 Migration Plan & Details

 Q: Will I still be able to use Outlook on my desktop?

-A: Yes, as long as you are running Outlook/Office 2010 or newer.
+A: Yes, as long as you are running Outlook/Office 2007 or newer (2010 or 2013 preferred).
 However, there will be more features available to you if you use the Web Client Cloud Portal (https://portal.microsoftonline.com/)

 Q: Will my username or e-mail address change?

 A: No. However, when using the Cloud portal you will need to use your e-mail address as your username.

 Q: Will I lose access to my mailbox while my account is being migrated to the 365 cloud?